RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 (TODO GedMatch info in process)

-Most efficient is to open about 20 entries, each in their own browser tab.
+Most efficient is to open about 5 entries, each in their own browser tab.
 When an entry is finished, close the tab.
 In this way, one can easily "keep your place" in the list that is being entered.

+(Trying to open more that about 10 seems to cause Ancestry to throttle your requests and some windows will need to be F5'd to try again.
+Five at a time seems to always work.)

 ### In RM